cemu-project/cemu_graphic_packs/docs/index.md

 ### I need help!

-Feel free to ask for help at one of the [Cemu communities](http://cemu.info/community.html) or the #gfx-packs channel in the [official Cemu Discord](https://www.patreon.com/posts/cemu-official-8483901).
-(Just please don't ping slashiee for anything related to BotW and Graphic Packs..please don't.)
+Feel free to ask for help at one of the [Cemu communities](http://cemu.info/community.html) or the #gfx_packs channel in the [official Cemu Discord](https://www.patreon.com/posts/cemu-official-8483901).
+(Just please don't ping slashiee about anything related to BotW and Graphic Packs..please don't.)

 ### Want to contribute?